Clinton-Davis/CapeTowns_Best_Bits/README.md

 <a name="deployment"></a>
 ## Deployment
-I hosted this site using [Netlify](https://www.netlify.com/), It is a stand alone static webpage deployment website that is linked to you GitHub repository.
+I hosted this site using [Netlify](https://www.netlify.com/).
+It is a stand-alone static webpage deployment website that links to your GitHub repository.
 It is deployed directly from the master branch or any other branches of your choosing.
 The beautiful thing about using Netlify is that it updates the feed as you git push changes to brach you are using to deploy.

 <details>